 (V) a resident is or will be a member of the Development Owner or service provider board of directors;

-(VI) the Development’s Tenant Selection Criteria will include a clear description of any credit, criminal conviction, or prior eviction history that may disqualify a potential resident.
-The disqualification cannot be a total prohibition, unless such a prohibition is required by federal statute or regulation (i.e. the Development must have an appeal process for non federally required criteria);
+(VI) the Development will have a comprehensive written eviction prevention policy that includes an appeal process; and

-(VII) the Development will have a comprehensive written eviction prevention policy that includes an appeal process; and
+(VII) the Development will have a comprehensive written services plan that describes the available services, identifying whether they are provided directly or through referral linkages, by whom, and in what location and during what days and hours.
+A copy of the services plan will be readily accessible to residents.

-(VIII) the Development will have a comprehensive written services plan that describes the available services, identifying whether they are provided directly or through referral linkages, by whom, and in what location and during what days and hours.
-A copy of the services plan will be readily accessible to residents.U
+(F) Supportive housing Units included in an otherwise non-Supportive Housing Development do not meet the requirements of this definition.

 (123) TDHCA Operating Database--Sometimes referred to as "TDHCA Database."
 A consolidation of recent actual income and operating expense information collected through the Department's Annual Owner Financial Certification process, as required and described in Chapter 10, Subchapter F of this title (relating to Compliance Monitoring), and published on the Department's web site (www.tdhca.state.tx.us).